Aztekium ritteri: Distribution

+Taxonomy

+The first description as Echinocactus ritteri by Friedrich Bödeker was published in 1928.
+A year later, Bödeker placed them in the genus Aztekium, which he had newly established.

 Uses

-In Mexico, Aztekium ritterii is sometimes called “Peyotillo.”
+In Mexico, Aztekium ritteri is sometimes called “peyotillo.”
 However this name is likely given to this plant not for its psychoactive properties, but rather for its vague similarity to the button like form of peyote (Lophophora williamsii).
 Even though it contains N-methyltyramine, hordenine, anhalidine, mescaline, pellotine, and 3-methoxytyramine, there have been no ethnobotanical reports that state that it has ever been used by the indigenous people of the area.